Skip to main content

 Real-World Cost Scenario

-Let’s model the actual annual cost for three different portfolio sizes in Sacramento, California, where the average rent is approximately $1,800 for a 2-bedroom unit.
+Let’s model the actual annual cost for three different portfolio sizes in Sacramento, California.
+According to Zillow rental market data, the median rent for a 2-bedroom unit in Sacramento is approximately $1,800/month as of 2026.

 Scenario 1: Small Portfolio (4 units)